-While LLMs do exhibit some competence in basic planning tasks~\cite{momennejad2023evaluatingCognitiveMaps,valmeekam2023onPlanningAbilities}, they are known to perform shallow reasoning and suffer in multi-hop relational reasoning tasks (e.g., kinship inference~\cite{sinha2019CLUTRRDiagnosticBenchmark}, or spatial reasoning~\cite{shi2022stepGameNewBenchmark}).
-In contrast, symbolic solvers (e.g., Answer Set Programs (ASP)~\cite{lifschitz2008Whatanswerset}) can faithfully perform reasoning using well-defined symbolic rules written by domain experts.
-Consequently, there has been a surge of neuro-symbolic works~\cite{yang2023couplingLargeLanguage,mirzaee2023disentanglingExtractionReasoning,silver2024generalizedplanningPDDL,pan2023logicEmpoweringLarge} which combine the rich LLM natural language abilities with interpretable symbolic solver modules.
+While LLMs do exhibit some competence in basic planning tasks~\citep{momennejad2023evaluatingCognitiveMaps,valmeekam2023onPlanningAbilities}, they are known to perform shallow reasoning and suffer in multi-hop relational reasoning tasks (e.g., kinship inference~\citep{sinha2019CLUTRRDiagnosticBenchmark}, or spatial reasoning~\citep{shi2022stepGameNewBenchmark}).
+In contrast, symbolic solvers (e.g., Answer Set Programs (ASP)~\citep{lifschitz2008Whatanswerset}) can faithfully perform reasoning using well-defined symbolic rules written by domain experts.
+Consequently, there has been a surge of neuro-symbolic works~\citep{yang2023couplingLargeLanguage,mirzaee2023disentanglingExtractionReasoning,silver2024generalizedplanningPDDL,pan2023logicEmpoweringLarge} which combine the rich LLM natural language abilities with interpretable symbolic solver modules.
 These works typically leverage LLMs to transfer any natural language (NL) based problem formulation to the appropriate symbolic language.
 This is then executed by the solver, hence maintaining the flexibility of LLMs while transferring the burden of complex reasoning to the symbolic reasoning module.
-This disentanglement of language understanding and reasoning displays significant performance improvements over prompt-based baselines (e.g., Chain-of-thought (CoT)~\cite{wei2022chainThoughtPrompting}).
-Nonetheless, prior works suffer from several shortcomings such as task-specific and highly specialized translation and reasoning modules, brittleness to LLM errors, or requiring many LLM calls.
+This disentanglement of language understanding and reasoning displays significant performance improvements over prompt-based baselines (e.g., Chain-of-thought (CoT)~\citep{wei2022chainThoughtPrompting}).
+This idea of task decomposition also demonstrates the benefits in other research domains \citep{Wang2023HCTAHierarchicalCooperative}.
+Nonetheless, prior works suffer from several shortcomings, such as task-specific and highly specialized translation and reasoning modules, brittleness to LLM errors, or requiring many LLM calls.